bbulkow/FastLED-idf/README.md

 ## FastLED

 Drop this into the FastLED-idf directory.
-Now, it might have been cleaner to create a subdirectory with nothing but the FastLED-sourced code, this could be an organizational change the future.
+Now, it might have been cleaner to create a subdirectory with nothing but the FastLED-source code, this could be an organizational change the future.

 ## Arduino-esp32